Summer Is Crazy: Lyrics

 The lyrics of "Summer Is Crazy" describe a broken relationship, sung from the perspective of the singer.
 It tells about how the summer reminds her of their love and the refrain goes like "the summer is crazy, tonight – La, la, la, la".
 This is further fleshed out with the accompanying music video, showing several individuals in a sad, crazy and/or lonely setting and mood.
 Eventually it turns out that Alexia is ready to move on, because she knows that "I will never have your love".

 Critical reception

 AllMusic editor Tom Demalon described "Summer Is Crazy" as a "thumping number replete with tinkling keyboard flourishes" in his review of Fan Club.

 Chart performance

-"Summer Is Crazy" was a major hit in several countries in Europe, and remains one of Alexia's most successful releases to date.
-It peaked at number one in Italy, spending a total of 17 weeks on the chart, and also peaked at number two in Spain, and number three in Finland.
-Additionally, the single made it to the Top 30 in both Belgium and Switzerland, and the Top 40 in Austria and France, as well as on the Eurochart Hot 100, where it reached its highest position as number 35 in July 1996.
+"Summer Is Crazy" was a major hit in several countries in Europe, and remains Alexia's most successful release alongside "Number One" and "Uh La La La".
+It peaked at number one in Italy, spending a total of 17 weeks on the chart, and ended up as the fifth-most-sold single of the year there.
+The single also peaked at numbers two and three in Spain and Finland, respectively.
+Additionally, it became a top-20 hit in Latvia, a top-30 hit in both Belgium and Switzerland, and a top-40 hit in Austria and France.
+On the Eurochart Hot 100, it reached its highest position as number 35 in July 1996, in its ninth week on the chart.
 In the United Kingdom, "Summer Is Crazy" did not chart on the UK Singles Chart.